menandmice/micetro_docs/guides/implementation/central_database_windows.rst

    Ensure that Micetro Central runs under an Active Directory service account that is a member of the local administrators group.

-   Here's an example of how the ``preferences.cfg`` file should look for the Windows Authentication method.
+   Here's an example of how the database section of the ``preferences.cfg`` file should look for the Windows Authentication method.
 Note that the ``databaseusername`` tag must be present and the value must be set to an empty string.

    .. code-block::